 1. We all wanted our own Mr. Feeny.

 First and foremost: Look at that man.
 See that mustache?
 Those (missing) thick frames?
 That cardigan?
 That grumpy-cat frown?
-Behind all of that stern, authoritarian of a grandpa with a megaphone was the gardening, charming Santa Claus, who taught his favorite students the life lessons they would need for their journey into adulthood.
+Behind all of that stern, authoritarian of a grandpa with a megaphone was the gardening, charming Santa Claus, who taught his favorite students the life lessons they would need for their journey to adulthood.

 2. The love story of teenage love stories:

 The boy who doesn’t want to grow up or do his homework and the big-haired girl who drew lipstick on her face and prayed to nature spirits?
 Never would’ve seen that coming.
 Three breakups (we all hated Lauren for what she did), two engagements and a marriage later, these neurotic two first taught us love was possible.
-Even at the age of six when you meet your soul mate while stuck on the monkey bars — that can be true love.
+Even at the age of 6 when you meet your soul mate while stuck on the monkey bars — that can be true love.
 Ross and Rachel?
 Sam and Diane?
 Nope, it was Cory and Topanga all the way.

 3. Eric Matthews starts the Feeny call, and more.